AIDASoft/podio/README.md

 Podio uses [Catch2 v3](https://github.com/catchorg/Catch2/tree/devel) for some
 unittests.
 By default it will look for a suitable external version of this library already installed (an available on the `CMAKE_PREFIX_PATH`) and use that if possible.
-In case no suitable version is found podio will fetch a copmatible version and build that automatically.
+In case no suitable version is found podio will fetch a compatible version and build that automatically.
 This behavior is controlled via the `USE_EXTERNAL_CATCH2` cmake variable.
 It defaults to `AUTO` but can also be set to `ON` or `OFF` to fully control the desired behavior.